katholiek-onderwijs-vlaanderen/sri/README.md

     200 OK
     [
      {
-      message: “There is an existent resource that overlaps with the one you are trying to create.”,
+      code: “overlapping.period”,
       type: “ERROR”,
-      code: “overlapping.period”,
+      status : 409,
-      status : 409
+      message: “There is an existent resource that overlaps with the one you are trying to create.”
       .. potentially extra properties ...
      },
      {